DeepsMoseli/DeepsMoseli.github.io/essays/BugOrError.md

 ---
 layout: essay
 type: essay
-title: What you need to write perfect code: standards!
+title: What you need to write perfect code, standards!
 # All dates must be YYYY-MM-DD format!
 date: 2020-02-13
 labels: